everx-labs/ever-sdk/docs/mod_boc.md

 ## encode_boc

-Encodes BOC from builder operations.
+Encodes bag of cells (BOC) with builder operations.
+This method provides the same functionality as Solidity TvmBuilder.
+Resulting BOC of this method can be passed into Solidity and C++ contracts as TvmCell type

 ```ts
 type ParamsOfEncodeBoc = {